 Certificate Requirements

-- Participants must make a 12-month commitment to participate in program activities starting May and ending in April of the following year.
+• Participants must make a 14-month commitment to participate in program activities starting in July and ending in August of the following year.

-- In addition to the graduate level clinical leadership coursework, participants must complete a series of executive coaching sessions, engage in monthly distance-based learning activities and are strongly encouraged to participate in a monthly seminar series.
+• In addition to the graduate level clinical leadership coursework, participants will complete a series of executive coaching sessions, engage in monthly distance-based learning activities and are strongly encouraged to participate in a monthly seminar series.

-- Participants who are locally based in/near Durham, NC area are expected to attend monthly program seminars and on-site course classes.
+• Participants who are locally based (in or near Durham, NC) are expected to attend monthly program seminars and on-site course classes [after COVID-19 restrictions are lifted].
 Those who are not local are expected to participate in activities via video conference platform (e.g., Zoom).
 Because a substantial portion of program activities are distance based (no matter where participants are based), all participants are required to meet the following technology requirements:

 Curriculum